 - Post-crime: Cybercriminals profit from the activity, including laundering the funds to safely access the proceeds of crime.
 Cybercriminals pay collaborators and advertise success to enhance reputation.

 All sectors of the Australian economy were directly impacted by ransomware in 2021–22.
-The ACSC received 447 ransomware cybercrime reports via ReportCyber.
+The ASD's ACSC received 447 ransomware cybercrime reports via ReportCyber.
 While this is a 10 per cent decrease compared with the 2020–21 financial year, reports remain higher than in 2019–20.
 It is also likely that ransomware remains significantly underreported, especially by victims who choose to pay a ransom.

 The education and training sector reported the most ransomware incidents in 2021–22, rising from the fourth-highest reporting sector in 2020–21.
 The threat to the education and training sector is significant as its business model favours open collaborative environments.
 Remote learning during the coronavirus pandemic also introduced large numbers of personal devices and new software into this sector.